ykyang/org.allnix.julia/learn/READMD.md

 This could be related to this issue https://github.com/JuliaPy/PyCall.jl/issues/730.

-Use a similar approach to the above mentioned issue solves the problem.
+The following code fixes the problem.
 Notice this is only tested on the Windows
 ```julia
 path = Conda.bin_dir(dirname(PyCall.pyprogramname))
 ENV["PATH"] = path * ";" * ENV["PATH"]